Camping in Wilderness

 - Proximity: Where possible, avoid camping within sight or sound of other groups.
 Adhere to camping setbacks from lakes, in particular, to ensure that campers across the lake don't see your campfire or hear your conversations (noise travels really well over water).

 - Noise: Keep your group size small and within regulations.
 If you are near others, talk softly and avoid yelling.
 Leave your music at home or bring headphones.
 While music can provide great ambience at camp or on the trail, it drowns out natural sounds and can be offensive to other nearby or passing wilderness visitors.
+Unless you're hunting, leave firearms and fireworks at home.
+Recreational shooting as well as fireworks are prohibited in most wilderness areas.

 - Light: Keep campfires small and avoid overusing flashlights or other light sources if you are camping near other groups.
 Instead, enjoy the stars in a dark night sky.